Buying a car

 Scenario 1: The other driver is insured and makes a claim

 If you’re deemed ‘at fault’ by the other driver and their insurer, they’ll ask you to pick up the bill for the damages.
-Without insurance, you may have to pay out of your own pocket.
+Without insurance, you will have to pay out of your own pocket.

-Repair costs vary depending on the type of accident, and whether you’ve damaged someone else’s vehicle or caused property damage (eg, to someone’s house).
+Repair costs vary depending on the type of accident, and whether you’ve damaged someone else’s vehicle or caused property damage (e.g., to someone’s house).
 Costs you might have to cover include repairs to the damaged vehicle, towing fees, the cost of a rental car for replacement, plus any other costs to property other than the car.
-You may receive a letter of demand asking you to pay the cost of the repairs or a phone call from their insurer.
+You may receive a letter of demand asking you to pay the cost of the repairs, or a phone call from their insurer.

 Scenario 2: All drivers don’t have insurance